Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

 \section{Wasserstein Distributionally Robust Wireless Semantic Communication}

-In this section, we first describe a general problem formulation, highlighting key challenges related to semantic and channel noise in wireless SemCom.
+In this section, we first describe a general system model, highlighting key challenges related to semantic and channel noise in wireless SemCom.
 We then introduce the proposed generalized robust framework designed to tackle the identified challenges.
 We then elaborate on the algorithm design that emphasizes our proposed method.